Mohan-I/React-Website-Template/README.md

 To Debug The errors on This Project ( if found )

 npm install axios :-
-(install only if required) my contribution-api got expired while building this project you can use yours  .
+(install only if required) my contribution-api got expired while building this project.
+Perhaps, you can use yours.

 npm audit fix :-
 attempts to automatically fix any vulnerabilities detected in the project and its dependencies

 npm i react-chartjs-2 :-
-Sometimes React Doesn’t install this repo while running chart.js happen with me one time hence, this is an alternative method to install that repo.
+Sometimes React Doesn’t install this repo while running chart.js (happened with me one time ).
+Hence, this is an alternative method to install that repo.
 For more info visit (https://www.npmjs.com/package/react-chartjs-2)